wenrqme/poqusite/content/fanart/kirbyresting.md

 Kirby is resting.
 Based on the new game announced, Kirby and the Forgotten Land!
 I love the post-apocalyptic-overgrown-rusty aesthetic.

-Here are small sketches of ideas for other illustrations I could make vaguely based on the trailer for the game:

 ![trash](/img/extra/kirbyresting_ex0.jpg)

+Small sketches of ideas for other illustrations I could make vaguely based on the trailer for the game.

 A few months after I finished I decided to change it again to see if sunbeams would improve the lighting!
 I prefer this version alone, but it looks more out of place when placed with the rest of my art.